 - Seal up cracks, holes, and gaps in doors and windows and cover vents with mesh.

 - Remove plants and debris from the side of your house, including climbers like ivy if you have a problem.
 When it gets cooler, they might try to move inside.

 - Outdoor lights attract other pests and a food source for spiders, so keep them to a minimum.
 Use opaque blinds or curtains indoors.

-Traditional remedies include (very much the same as deterrents for ants):
+These are very much the same as for ants:

 - Putting conkers/horse chestnuts in corners or anywhere you see activity.